KCACTF REGION 5

 • Students have 10 minutes to present their pitch followed by 5 minutes to take questions from the selectors; students will be responsible for allocating their own time accordingly.

-• The presentation must include the name of the theater company, the mission of the theater company, where the theater company or theatrical season will take place (town, city, state, country), and play titles/authors (if known).
+• The presentation must include the mission and purpose of your endeavor, where it will take place (town, city, state, country), and its relevance in terms of audience and community.

-• Students are invited to be as innovative, creative, and practical as possible in their presentations and should pitch a compelling theatrical season/theater company using whatever resources are available to them.
+• Students are invited to be as innovative, creative, and practical as possible in pitching a compelling artistic endeavor using whatever resources are available to them.
+We encourage specific examples of the sort of theatrical work you intend to create.

-• Any AV/tech/projector needs should be cleared and tested in advance of the pitch.
+• For in-person pitching at a festival, any AV/tech/projector needs should be cleared and tested in advance of the pitch.

-The selectors will be evaluating pitches based on the student’s ability to effectively communicate a vision, demonstrate knowledge of theatre and arts management, and incorporate audience and community values into their mission.
-The finalists chosen by the selectors will move on to the second round of ASPIRE interviews to select one finalist to join the ASPIRE weeklong fellowship at KCACTF in Washington, D.C.
-For those interested in being considered for the ASPIRE fellowship, attendance in D.C. is required for finalist selection and that runner-ups may be solicited should the finalist be unable to attend.
+The finalists chosen by the selectors will move on to the second round of ASPIRE interviews to select one finalist from each region to join the ASPIRE weeklong fellowship at KCACTF in Washington, D.C in April 2025.
+For those interested in being considered for the ASPIRE fellowship, attendance in D.C. is required for finalist selection and runner-ups may be solicited should the finalist be unable to attend.

 National ASPIRE Cohort